ericmorgan1/Expo-Firebase-Auth-Template/README.md

 ### Template Setup	    Firebase Setup:
 1. Go to `/constants/ApiKeys.demo.js` and add your Firebase config data
-   a.
-Rename it to `/constants/ApiKeys.js`
+   * Rename it to `/constants/ApiKeys.js`
-   b.
-Make sure to keep your API keys private (don't commit them to a public repo)
+   * Make sure to keep your API keys private (don't commit them to a public repo)
 2. `npm install`
 3. `expo start`